CameronMcDougall/ShapeGameProject/IndividualAssessment/hansenlore.md

 - Description and link to the most interesting part of code written by me:

 There are a few pieces of code that contend for the most interesting part of code, but having to only choose one, I would choose the code for the spinning top, in particular the part where I alter its rigidbody constraints in order to make it be able to spin and move properly.
+(I am not sure why the code is all on one line, but it's the part of the line about rb.constraints = FreezeRotation etc.

 https://github.com/CameronMcDougall/ShapeGameProject/blob/f9f9d91eab922e85b1e23f7be166551bcaf59908/Assets/_Scripts/PlayerController.cs#L285